Innovative from the Beginning

 After retiring from Harvard, Dearborn became head of Lesley University’s educational psychology program.
 His work at the lab school helped him refine his theory of reading, develop highly effective strategies for overcoming reading challenges, and train hundreds of new teachers in these techniques.

-The Dearborn Academy program today weaves together learning, therapeutic and emotional support for children.
-Every student can find the support and care they need.
+Today, the Dearborn Academy program weaves together learning, therapeutic and emotional support for children.
+Every Dearborn student can find the support and care they need.